It is a contagious influenza A that infects humans. It was originally associated with pigs (1930's).

 People can be contagious 24 hours before they become symptomatic.

-As of the fall of 2009, this virus has varied from mild to lethal, although it is not as lethal as seasonal influenza.
-It is also affecting different groups of people and generating additional symptoms.
+This viral pandemic varied from mild to lethal, although it was not as lethal as seasonal influenza.

 If you are experiencing an infection, please consult with your health care provider.